misrab/docs/Dai.md

 ## Abstract

-The Dai Credit System is a decentralized platform that backs the value of Dai: a cryptocurrency with price stability, that aims to become a new world currency.
-The Dai Credit System relies on MKR, a highly volatile digital asset that gives its holders financial exposure to the success and user adoption of Dai.
+We live in a world where every asset and currency is at a constant threat of both gradual or sudden loss of value.
+This pervasive financial insecurity has given rise to a massive hedge industry that strives to achieve a seemingly impossible goal: to provide clients with a virtual asset that cannot lose value relative to the general economy.
+Despite being highly competetive, the hedging schemes that currently exist fall short of their goal due to high profit margins and the principal-agent problem.
+Dai is a cryptocurrency with price stability that aims to solve these issues with modern technology; becoming the perfect hedging instrument and a new world currency.
+The Dai Credit System backs the value of Dai with digital assets as collatera.
+MKR is a highly volatile digital asset that gives its holders financial exposure to the success and user adoption of Dai.
 MKR is also used for Risk Management of the Dai Credit System.
-The Zug, Switzerland-based Dai Foundation is responsible for the development of the Dai Credit System.
-Independent actors known as Keepers support the Dai Credit System through a variety of self-incentivized activities, such as arbitrage seeking, market making, closing under-collateralized CDPs and other utility services necessary for the operation of the Credit System.
-Keepers will offer Dai to the general market and to mainstream users, making it easy for anyone to use Dai as money without needing to understand the complex mechanisms that back Dai price stability.
+The Zug, Switzerland-based Dai Foundation is responsible for the development of the Dai Credit System to its full potential as an efficient, transparent and permissionless platform for cryptocurrency with price stability.

 ## Introduction

 Hayek postulates that the most successful form of money in an economy of competing private currencies would be the one with the most stable value, i.e. the one that has least volatility against a consumer price index.
 A cryptocurrency with price stability is a crucial component of the blockchain economy, because the majority of interesting Decentralized Applications require a stable medium of exchange to be usable.
 Popular cryptocurrencies and digital assets such as Bitcoin (BTC) and Ether (ETH) are far too volatile to let individuals and businesses plan their activities appropriately with the confidence that the value that is in their wallet today will be roughly the value that is in their wallet tomorrow.
 It will be necessary to have cryptocurrencies with price stability before widespread adoption of blockchain technology can happen, and there will likely be a single winner in the competition for blue ocean market share amongst these currencies: The one with the highest degree of price stability.

 While there is a range of projects in the blockchain space aiming to create cryptocurrency with price stability, the majority use a centralized custodian of the funds or some kind of trusted third party, which erases many of the benefits offered by the decentralized applications they are used on, and limits their ability to interconnect and synergize in a permissionless manner.
-For a price-stable cryptocurrency to fit coherently into the decentralized ecosystem, such a token must adhere to the principles of decentralization.
+For a price-stable cryptocurrency to fit coherently into the decentralized ecosystem, such a cryptocurrency must adhere to the principles of decentralization.

 ## The Basic Mechanics